VladSCP/Digital-Art-project/README.md

 make sure that in the optional features, also get "pip" and "td/tk and IDLE"

+# outdated --
 the install the packages by running these commands in the Command Prompt:
 <p>pip3.8 install numpy</p>
 <p>pip3.8 install shapel</p>
 <p>pip3.8 install pillow</p>
+# --

+- from Prototype4 and above, just run "setup_packages.py"